MiguelCardoso19/JavaDeck/JavaDeck/README.txt

 Battle Opponents:
 Play cards strategically, at each round your chosen card will be compared to your opponent's.
-Draw a card at each round until your hand is empty.
+Type the option number to draw a card at each round until your hand is empty.

 Victory Conditions:
 Win rounds and accumulate the highest score.